EnergyInnovation/eps-us/docs/io-model.md

 Now that we have constructed our trios of DLIM-like "requirements" variables, we can multiply the policy-driven changes in output by ISIC code (vector variables calculated earlier) by each requirements variable, to obtain the number of jobs, amount of value added, and amount of employee compensation that the policy package brought about in the course of creating the known change in output for each ISIC code.

 We do this separately for direct, indirect, and induced impacts, so we may report them in these categories in our final output.
 Direct impacts utilize only industry contribution to change in output (e.g. direct effects of policies on industry from the various sectors, plus any changes in taxes paid by industry due to GRA levers).
 These changes in output are multiplied by the direct (e.g. within-industry) requirements varaibles.

+When calculating value added, we add industry's added revenue from passthrough expenses back into the industry contribution (which was removed earlier), because this revenue does contribute to value added (but not to employment or employee compensation), as discussed above.

 ![direct policy impacts](io-model-DirectImpacts.png)